openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 Contrary to {{RFC9528}}, ID_CRED_R, MAC_2, and Signature_or_MAC_2 are not used.
 C_R, EAD_2, and KEYSTREAM_2 are defined in {{Section 5.3.2 of RFC9528}}.

-MAC_2 is unnecessary because confidentiality and implicit authentication are provided via the PSK-derived keystream encryption.
-Only a party that possesses the correct PSK can correctly generate the keystream used to encrypt PLAINTEXT_2B and thus decrypt CIPHERTEXT_2.
-This ensures that the initiator only proceeds if it is confident the responder knows the correct PSK.

 ### Initiator Processing of Message 2

 Upon receiving message_2, the Initiator processes it as follows: